 The man had no identification on him, just an unused rail ticket, a bus ticket, a comb, gum, cigarettes, and the scrap of paper from the book.
 He wore a smart brown suit.
 Sitting on his collar was a half-smoked cigarette.

-A phone number led police to a 27-year-old nursing student who asked at the time that her name not be made public.
+Back in 1949, a phone number led police to a 27-year-old nursing student who asked at the time that her name not be made public.

 Later, when police showed her the death mask, she almost fainted, but she denied she knew the man.